 [ Read: Website Launch Checklist: A Complete Guide for Coaches ]

-Most home pages open with a hero section with a professional, high-quality photo, a tagline, and a call to action.
-Make sure these elements capture your brand essence and clearly communicate your niche, whether it’s executive coaching or health and fitness.
+Most home pages open with a hero section featuring a professional, high-quality photo, a tagline, and a call to action.
+Make sure these elements capture your brand essence and convey your niche, whether it’s executive coaching or health and fitness.

 From there, your home page can lead to:

-• A compelling introduction: Address your ideal client’s pain points and aspirations and share how you, as a life coach, can help them achieve the transformation they’re looking for.
+- A compelling introduction: Address your ideal client’s pain points and aspirations.
+Share how you, as a life coach, can help them achieve the transformation they’re looking for.

 It’s best to keep your main page skimmable with short headings, limited text, and visuals that support your message.
 Speak directly to your target audience and focus on the outcomes they want.